 Harley Academy’s gold standard injectables training course, the Level 7 Diploma in Botox and Fillers, is recognised by the JCCP and Ofqual.
 As such, our students can join the JCCP while they are trainees.
 This allows patients to find you and see that you have proven to be sufficiently capable of providing safe and effective treatments.

-To find out more about joining this Practitioner Register, visit the JCCP website.
+To find out more about joining the Trainee or Practitioner Register, visit the JCCP website.

 You may also be interested in…

 This unique training opportunity includes 2 hours of eLearning and 75 minutes in clinic with a Harley Academy mentor and a live patient.
 You will be guided, hands-on, through an injectable treatment of your choice.